+- denotes a new feature that requires updating the manuals.

-denotes a new feature or an enhancement that may not be upward compatible and may affect an existing application.
+- denotes a new feature or an enhancement that may not be upward compatible and may affect an existing application.

-denotes deprecated messages.
+- denotes deprecated messages.

-$\Delta$ denotes revised messages.
+- △ denotes revised messages.

-• denotes added messages.
+- denotes added messages.

 Platforms

 Over time, computing platforms evolve.
 Vendors obsolete hardware architectures.
 New versions of operating systems replace old ones.
 We at FIS continually evaluate platforms and versions of platforms that should be Supported for GT.M.
 In the table below, we document not only the ones that are currently Supported for this release, but also alert you to our future plans given the evolution of computing platforms.
 If you are an FIS customer, and these plans would cause you hardship, please contact your FIS account executive promptly to discuss your needs.